-(f) Qualitative information on stress testing;
+(f) Qualitative information on stress testing

-SABB undertakes a range of stress test scenarios to assess the risk and impact of different events on profitability or capital requirements, the most significant of which is the macroeconomic scenario which is undertaken annually alongside the ICAAP.
-In terms of governance, SABB has a Stress Testing Committee chaired by the Chief Risk Officer and comprising members from different businesses and support areas to oversee the development of stress tests within SABB across the various customer segments and risk categories.
+SABB undertakes a range of stress test scenarios to assess the risk and impact of different events on profitability, capital adequacy and liquidity, these include a multi-year stress test which is undertaken annually and informs the ICAAP process.
+In terms of governance, SABB has a Stress Testing Committee chaired by the Chief Risk Officer and comprising members from businesses and support areas to oversee the development and execution of stress tests within SABB across the various customer segments and risk categories.

-SABB has maintained its stress testing framework in line with the Rules on Stress Testing for Banks under Circular reference 60687 BCS 38747 issued by SAMA in November 2011 and with industry best practice.
+SABB has maintained its stress testing framework in line with the Rules on Stress Testing for Banks under Circular reference 60687 BCS 38747 issued by SAMA in November 2011, Basel guidance and industry best practice.
 Under SABB's stress methodologies, the inputs to each stress test are based on a combination of analytical inputs and expert panels to review the quantitative data and incorporate qualitative factors.
-As part of SABB stress testing framework, two integral reports are produced and submitted to SAMA in March (year-end data) and September (mid-year data) including details of the stress test carried out by the bank considering various customer segments and risk categories.
-At least three stress-testing scenarios are applied to arrive at the stressed capital ratios, with a view to ensure that the Bank remains adequately capitalized under stressed conditions during economic down-turns.
-Adequate stress-testing procedures are in place for Credit, Market (trading book), Interest Rate (Banking book), Liquidity and Operational Risks.
+As part of the SABB stress testing framework, two reports are produced and submitted to SAMA in March (year-end data) and September (mid-year data) including details of the stress test carried out by the bank considering various customer segments and risk categories.
+At least three stress-testing scenarios are applied to arrive at the stressed capital ratios, with a view to ensure that the Bank remains adequately capitalized and liquid under stressed conditions during economic down-turns or other stress events.
+Interim and ad hoc stress tests are also applied from time to time.
+Stress-testing procedures are in place for Credit, Market (trading book), Interest Rate (Banking book), Liquidity and Operational Risks.
 Complementary risks are covered under ICAAP and ILAAP.